CreatorKit/creator-docs/ContributorGuide.md

 - Select the branch you wish to submit as a pull request in the right hand box.
 - Click the *create* button.

-**Note.** *All Awa LightweightM2M development occurs on the dev branch.
+**Note.** *All Creator development occurs on the dev branch.
 Developers should only submit patches against the dev branch.*

 An email will be sent to the project maintainers who will review your pull request.